redhat-cop/org/README.md

 ### Management and Support

 Need to manage repositories, teams, permissions or any other kind of support?

-If you don't know how to do it with a pull request yourself, or hesitate, open an [issue](https://github.com/redhat-cop/org/issues) and select the right type.
+If you don't know how to do it with a pull request yourself, or hesitate, open an [issue](https://github.com/redhat-cop/org/issues) and select the appropriate type.